asmbly-makerspace/NeonIntegrations/README.md

 ## Logging:

 All logs from the scripts are recorded in AWS cloudwatch.
-The log group for alta-open-update is named "/aws/lambda/alta-open-update", and the other scripts are prefixed with "/admin-bot/" (/admin-bot/attendance-to-testout contain the logs for attendanceToTestout.py).
+The log group for alta-open-update is named `/aws/lambda/alta-open-update`, and the other scripts are prefixed with `/admin-bot/` (`/admin-bot/attendance-to-testout` contains the logs for `attendanceToTestout.py`).

 For systemd timers, logging is configered by redirecting stdout and stdin to a dedicated logging file for each timer, which is then tailed and uploaded by amazon cloudwatch agent.
 On adminbot, see the systemd configeration files and `/home/ec2-user/robz` for how to update it.